Other Names for this Disease

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

-- FRAME has an educational film about Moebius syndrome that was created to change how medical information is presented to healthcare professionals.
-FRAME stands for Faces Redefining the Art of Medical Education and was created by Positive Exposure.
-This organization uses photography, film, and narrative to transform public perceptions of people living with genetic, physical, intellectual, and behavioral differences.
+- A Positive Exposure program called FRAME has an educational film about Moebius syndrome that was created to change how medical information is presented to healthcare professionals.
+FRAME stands for Faces Redefining the Art of Medical Education.
+Positive Exposure is an organization that uses photography, film, and narrative to transform public perceptions of people living with genetic, physical, intellectual, and behavioral differences.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.